gravity-agency/tenisu/README.md

-# Express Typescript skeleton
+# Tenisu

-This is the express typescript example repo to use for new nodejs project with express
+This is the code for the tenisu exercice (https://tenisu.latelier.co/backend)

 # Getting started